samsonasik/ErrorHeroModule/README.md

 ![error preview in web](https://cloud.githubusercontent.com/assets/459648/21668589/d4fdadac-d335-11e6-95aa-5a8cfa3f8e4b.png)

+> For production env, you can disable error-preview sample page with set `['error-hero-module']['enable-error-preview-page']` to false.

 _**Console Access**_

 > If you use zend-mvc v3, you need to have `zendframework/zend-mvc-console` in your vendor, if you don't have, you can install it via command: